Festival Information

 Location

 This was our original home during our first years from 2008 to 2012.
-With acres of land, we have room to spread out and enjoy!
+We are located on the back 40 acres of grassy field, where we have room to spread out and enjoy!

 Camping

 Camping (RV & Tenting) is available ON-SITE of the Festival grounds at the Beaumont And District Agricultural Society Fairgrounds (BADAS) west of Beaumont.
-BADAS is a volunteer-run not-for-profit, and your camping fee goes towards supporting the fairgrounds.
+BADAS is a volunteer-run not-for-profit, and your camping fee of $25 per night goes towards supporting the fairgrounds.

 Make sure to thank the amazing BADAS volunteers who will be out managing the campground day and night during our Festival!

-Thank you to the Nisku-Leduc Rotary volunteers, who will be running their golf carts to take BMF patrons from the parking lot, shuttle drop off, and campground to the Front Gate.
+Thank you to the Nisku-Leduc Rotary volunteers, who will be running their golf carts to take you from the B.A.D.A.S. parking lot/shuttle drop off, to the festival Front Gate.

 We and our patrons are so grateful they are offering this free, volunteer staffed, service!